Healthy Ways to Boost your Immune System

 Get a good night's sleep

 Sound sleep is vital to a healthy immune system.
 One study showed that participants who slept for less than 6 hours per night were more prone to infectious illnesses.
 In fact, the reason that you sleep more when you're ill might be your body's attempt at restoring your immune system to strength.
+T cells are also produced during sleep hours which is critical for the immune response.

 Ideally, we should aim for seven or more hours of sleep each night.
 If you find it challenging to fall asleep, consider limiting your screen time earlier in the evening or using a blue light on your phone, computer screen, and TV.